Contemporary rationalists

 Discussion of an open community that specifically aims to engage with arguments despite edginess.
 Only ever one click away from finding dialogues with people with uncomfortable opinions on objectionable topics.

-Related: decoupling.
 Usually opposed: conflict theory.

-1 As a community
+1 …as a community

 Attempt 1: A rationalist is a person who, upon reading about the social nature of human cognition, forms a social group designed to do cognition.